hawkeyedatatsai/food-sales-predictions/README.md

 - Outlet_Type_Supermarket Type3= 0 (item not sold at Supermarket Type3) pushing prediction toward a lower value.

 ### Item_Visibility
-I select the sample with highest item visibility because of my personal interest on understanding the relationship between presentation area of items and their sales.
+I selected the sample with the highest item visibility due to my personal interest in understanding the relationship between the presentation area of items and their sales.

 #### Lime tabular explanation
 ![image](https://github.com/hawkeyedatatsai/food-sales-predictions/assets/126204698/af75bcf3-69c1-4f91-8864-787d8a259fd1)